The 20 Best Epilepsy with Myoclonic-Atonic Seizures Doctors Near Me in Maryland, US

 Offers Telehealth

 Dr. Gregory Krauss focuses on the evaluation and treatment of seizures and epilepsy.
 He has a particular interest in treating medically-resistant epilepsy, evaluating unexplained seizure-like episodes, treating seizures associated with tumor and systemic illnesses and family planning counseling for patients with epilepsy.
 Dr. Krauss also evaluates patients who have failed standard medical therapies for possible treatment with epilepsy surgery, investigational medications or vagal nerve stimulation.
 Dr. Gregory Krauss received his medical degree from Oregon Health Sciences University.
 He then completed an internship in medicine at Greenwich Hospital.
 He went on to complete both a residency in neurology and a fellowship in epilepsy and electrophysiology at The Johns Hopkins Hospital.
 Dr. Krauss currently sees patients at The Johns Hopkins Outpatient Center in Baltimore on Tuesdays and Wednesdays.
 Dr. Krauss is rated as an Experienced provider by MediFind in the treatment of Epilepsy with Myoclonic-Atonic Seizures.
-His top areas of expertise are Seizures, Generalized Tonic-Clonic Seizure, Epilepsy, Absence Seizure, and Deep Brain Stimulation.
+His top areas of expertise are Seizures, Generalized Tonic-Clonic Seizure, Epilepsy, and Absence Seizure.

 Dagmara M. Pychynski